airbytehq/airbyte/docs/connector-development/config-based/overview.md

     1. Submit a request as defined by the requester
     2. Select the records from the response
     3. Repeat for as long as the paginator points to a next page

+More details on the paginator can be found in the [pagination section](pagination.md) More details on the record selector can be found in the [record selector section](record-selector.md) More details on the stream slicers can be found in the [stream slicers section](stream-slicers.md)

 ## Requester